In a holistic healing process...

 What does this mean?

 At Harmony Health, we base our care on the Sankofa principle.
-Sankofa, a term from the Akan people of Ghana, translates to “go back and fetch it”—symbolizing the importance of returning to our roots to reclaim what was lost or forgotten in order to move forward.We honor the wisdom of our ancestors, center the cultural identity of our those we serve, and seek to heal generational wounds while planting seeds for future liberation.
+Sankofa, a term from the Akan people of Ghana, translates to “go back and fetch it”, symbolizing the importance of returning to our roots to reclaim what was lost or forgotten in order to move forward.
+We honor the wisdom of our ancestors, center the cultural identity of our those we serve, and seek to heal generational wounds while planting seeds for future liberation.
 Our services are grounded in African-centered values that affirm the dignity, strength, and collective power of our community.

 A healing-centered approach is a holistic model centering on culture, spirituality, civic action, and collective healing.
 A healing-centered approach views trauma not simply as an individual isolated experience, but rather highlights how trauma and healing are experienced collectively.
 It highlights the importance of individuals' strengths rather than their deficits.
-It also emphasizes the importance of providers of services, engaging in their own healing work; as a parallel process.
+It also emphasizes the importance of service providers engaging in their own healing work as a parallel process.
 The term' healing-centered engagement' expands how we think about responses to trauma work and offers a more holistic approach to fostering well-being.

 Trauma-Focused is a specific approach to therapy that recognizes and emphasizes understanding how the traumatic experience impacts a person’s mental, behavioral, emotional, physical, and spiritual well-being.
 This type of lens is rooted in understanding the connection between the trauma experience and the person’s emotional and behavioral responses.